CHBChan/Optimal-solution-to-a-niche-matrix-problem/README.md

 if **N** > **M**, and **M** is even, the matrix can be reduced to size **(N - M + 2) x 2**

 # Solution

+Keep in mind that this specific solution only works for the exact scenario in that:
+1. You begin at [0][0]
+2. You traverse counter-clockwise
+3. You skip alternate cells

+Condition 1 cannot be changed

+Condition 2 can be changed to clockwise and the general process to derive the solution will still apply

+Condition 3 can only be changed to not skipping any cells to retain the same process, aka this process fails when trying to skip n cells at each step (n > 1)

 ## Base cases: